Michelle Martin-Atwood

 Michelle Martin-Atwood.jpg

-In 2010, Michelle joined the faculty of the Crane School of Music, State University of New York at Potsdam, where she has taught a wide variety of courses including Music Theory and Accelerated Music Theory for Non-Majors, Secondary Organ Lessons, History of Sacred Music, and Aural Skills I and II.
-For nearly a decade, she taught organ and piano through the Center for Lifelong Education and Recreation at SUNY Potsdam and has served as organ faculty for Canada’s Summer Institute of Church Music.
-In addition, she has served as a judge for multiple organ and chamber ensemble competitions.
+In 2010, Michelle joined the faculty of the Crane School of Music, State University of New York at Potsdam, where she taught a wide range of courses, including Music Theory I and Accelerated Music Theory II for Non-Majors, Secondary Organ Lessons, History of Sacred Music, and Aural Skills I and II.
+For nearly a decade, she also taught organ and piano through the Center for Lifelong Education and Recreation (CLEAR) at SUNY Potsdam and served as organ faculty for Canada’s Summer Institute of Church Music.
+In addition, she has served as a judge for various organ and chamber ensemble competitions.

-Dr. Martin-Atwood has been invited to perform as a soloist at events and conferences such as the XXI International Organ Festival of Guanajuato, Mexico (2018), the Inauguration of the 16th President of the State University of New York, Aspects of American Organ Building in the Twentieth-Century (EROI), the American Guild of Organists Young Artists Recital, and a memorial concert in Göteborg, Sweden, for the victims of the 2004 Indian Ocean Tsunami.
-Michelle was a semifinalist in the 2002 Royal Bank Calgary International Organ Competition, a competitor in the National Young Artists Competition in Organ Performance (2003-04), and a finalist in the International Bach Organ Competition (2000).
+Dr. Martin-Atwood has performed as a soloist at numerous events and conferences, including the XXI International Organ Festival of Guanajuato, Mexico (2018), the Inauguration of the 16th President of the State University of New York, and the Eastman Rochester Organ Initiative (EROI) conference Aspects of American Organ Building in the Twentieth Century.
+She has also performed for the American Guild of Organists Young Artists Recital and in Göteborg, Sweden, at a memorial concert for the victims of the 2004 Indian Ocean tsunami.
+Michelle was a semifinalist in the 2002 Royal Bank Calgary International Organ Competition, a competitor in the National Young Artists Competition in Organ Performance (2003–04), and a finalist in the International Bach Organ Competition (2000).

-Michelle particularly enjoys collaborative performances and has accompanied orchestras and choirs, focusing on large works such as Maurice Duruflé’s Requiem and various Bach Cantatas.
-She has worked under the baton of world-renowned conductors including Maestro Duain Wolfe in a performance at Carnegie Hall, New York City, Hart Godden and the Regina Philharmonic Chorus and Orchestra, Dr. Nils Klykken, Dr. Jeffrey Francom, and Kenneth Andrews of the Crane School of Music.
-She has also performed with the Elizabeth Clark Dance Ensemble and for events such as the Nadia Boulanger Symposium and Women in Music Festivals.
+Michelle particularly enjoys collaborative performance and has accompanied numerous choirs and orchestras in major works such as Maurice Duruflé’s Requiem and various Bach cantatas.
+She has worked under the batons of world-renowned conductors including Maestro Duain Wolfe (Carnegie Hall, New York City), Hart Godden with the Regina Philharmonic Chorus and Orchestra, Dr. Nils Klykken, Dr. Jeffrey Francom, and Mr. Kenneth Andrews of the Crane School of Music.
+She has also performed with the Elizabeth Clark Dance Ensemble and participated in events such as the Nadia Boulanger Symposium and Women in Music Festivals.

 Contact Information